 We've put together a huge list of sites to submit short stories for money.

 Some of these outlets are large publications with major readership, while others are small niche sites that have a loyal following nonetheless.

-It’s about discovering which would be more receptive to your style and genre or writing.
+It's about discovering which would be more receptive to your genre and writing style.

 The first 3 sites we're listing are actually platforms for finding opportunities to sell short stories.
 These are services that display requests from publishers looking for short story writers.